faraaz-e/food-app/README.md

   - To breakdown the app into smaller logical chunks
   - Usually all components load on initial load of the page and to avoid the javascript file's size to be larger, such components are lazy loaded which are not immediately required They are loaded when those page/components are clicked.
 This is called Lazy loading or On-demand loading.
   - This technique is used to reduce the bundle size and make the app optimized and faster.

+### Ep - 10 : Jo dikhta hai, vo bikta hai
+---

+* Using Tailwind CSS

+### Ep - 10 : Data is the new Oil
+---

+> Higher Order Components

+  - Higher Order Component is a function that takes a component and returns a component.
+  - It takes an existing and enhances or modifies it and returns it back.